 Health Equity Brit (covenant)

-If you have any questions or concerns, please feel free to reach out to Rabbi Miriam (here) or Gatherings Team Lead Emma Reed (here) at any time.
-Our public health policy continues to be iterative, and we welcome all feedback.
-The values that inform our policy are below the brit.
+If you have any questions or concerns, please feel free to reach out to Rabbi Miriam (here) or members of the Access Team at any time.

 Health Equity Brit (covenant)